-(AM) The African American religious experience encompasses Islam, Christianity, Santeria, voodoo, and many others.
+(AM) Prereq., WRIT 101 (or higher) or equivalent.
+The African American religious experience encompasses Islam, Christianity, Santeria, voodoo, and many others.
 In this course, students will examine the history of religious expression within the African-American community from the colonial era through the twentieth century.
 Central to the course question, "How did religion shape the experience of the African-American community?"
 Students will also examine the ways in which religious practice influenced social, political, and cultural changes in American history.
 Same as AAS 347.

 Gen Ed Attributes: Writing Course-Intermediate